jorgschonau/jorgschonau.github.io/sentiments.md

 I'll explain here more about the project, so text analysis, the dictionaries I used etc.

-But bascially I wanted to see how far you can use standard dictionaries within R (NRC, Bing, AFINN & SentimentR) to analyse books and how the results differ.
+But bascially I wanted to see how far you can use standard dictionaries within R (NRC, Bing, AFINN & SentimentR) to analyse content (in this case books) and in how far the results differ.

 In the ned I decided to use the NRC dictionary.
 Mostly because it is the most extensive one and seemed to produce some good insights.
-Also the sentence based package SentimentR produced some good results, some analyses showed surprising similarities with the ones generated with NRC.
+Also the sentence based package SentimentR produced some good results (the other dictionaries evalute on a word-by-word basis), some analyses showed surprising similarities with the ones generated with NRC.
 At a later stage I might compare both in more details (provided that I will ever have enough time at my hands).

 ## Visualisations